 - “Sermons of the Curé of Ars: Sermons for all the Sundays and Feast Days of the Year” LINK.

 NOTE: Readers, there is a reason for this post at this time.
-During Christ’s Passion, blasphemy was the soundtrack, and now in the Passion of the Bride of Christ, we see the same.
+During Christ’s Passion, blasphemy was the background, the soundtrack as it were, and now in the Passion of the Bride of Christ, His beloved Church, we see the same.
 The deluge of sacrilege and blasphemy is a sharp reminder of just how far along this deadly path we have advanced.
 While it is a “normal” adaptation for people undergoing great stress to block out the stressors in order to take care of their daily responsibilities, we must not allow ourselves to become indifferent to the malicious blasphemies which attack Our Lord, but must make of everything a sacrifice, offering reparation with the Immaculata, our Mother and our sure path through this darkness to the arms of Jesus Christ Our Lord.

 Remember – Our Lady needs us to obey: First Saturdays of Reparation, daily rosary, at least 5 mysteries, wear her brown scapular and live your Total Consecration to her Immaculate Heart, offering daily duties in reparation and for the conversion of poor sinners.